 Hypochlorous acid’s antimicrobial superpowers are being harnessed by dermatologists for fighting acne and skin infections.
 They are also using it to soothe and repair skin damaged by chronic skin conditions like

 The Mayo Clinic designed their SkinSafe ratings to help consumers avoid common allergy-causing ingredients across all types of products, from personal care to laundry.
 Their “SkinSafe” designation is reserved for products that exclude the top most common allergens and those that are best for sensitive skin.
-Force of Nature earns their top rating in the household cleaning category.
+We’re proud that Force of Nature earns their top rating in the household cleaning category.

 Conventional cleaning products commonly contain harsh irritants, like bleach and ammonia, and ingredients that can trigger allergies and asthma, like fragrances.

 From toners to mists to post-workout face refreshers, you’ll see hypochlorous acid popping up in several types of skincare products.
 For example, hypochlorous acid gained popularity during the coronavirus pandemic for helping to reduce skin conditions that are exacerbated by mask-wearing.
 This type of acne (acne mechanica) is found when we have to wear equipment like athletes who wear helmets.
-To combat what’s been termed “maskne,” dermatologists are using HOCl concentrations to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”
+To combat what’s been termed “maskne,” dermatologists use hypochlorous acid to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”